A7med9870/college_3y_s1/college_3y_s1/ux_smi/week_3/day_1.md

 these have superseded by web based ux in html5 and frameworks built on html5

 the complelte experince
-actually most ux contains aspects of all three orgnisational style
+actually most ux contains aspects of all three organisational style
     elements laid out in space
     elements change under user control
     elements change over time
-deve proccess may consider different aspect in sequence eg web pages
+deve process may consider different aspect in sequence eg web pages
     layout content of web pages in space add inks to create interactivity